Amethyst incident: Negotiations

 On 30 April 1949, the Chinese Communists demanded that Britain, the United States, and France quickly withdraw their armed forces from any part of China.
 During the negotiations the Communists insisted that the British ship fired first.
-(Eventually, in 1988, the PLA commander Ye Fei, admitted that it was his troops that fired first, thinking it was an American naval intervention.)
+Eventually, in 1988, the PLA commander Ye Fei, admitted that it was his troops that fired first, thinking it was an American naval intervention.
 Amethyst remained guarded by the PLA for ten weeks, with vital supplies being withheld from the ship.
-Negotiations were ineffectual because Kerans would not accept the demand of Kang Yushao, the Chinese Communist representative, that he admit the British state had wrongly invaded Chinese national waters (the CPC insisted that it was illegal for Amethyst to cruise in the Yangtze River).
+Negotiations were ineffectual because Kerans would not accept the demand of Kang Yushao, the Chinese Communist representative, that he admit the British state had wrongly invaded Chinese national waters (the Communists insisted that it was illegal for Amethyst to cruise in the Yangtze River).